typed-ember/ember-cli-typescript/rfcs/0000-type-stability.md

 -   changing the name of an exported type (`interface`, `type` alias, or `class`) changes, since users' existing imports will need to be updated

 -   removing an exported symbol, since users' existing imports will stop working.
-This is a breaking for value exports (`let`, `const`, `class`, `function`) independent of types, but removing `interface` or `type` alias type exports, or removing TypeScript's `namespace` value declaration, are breaking as well.
+This is a breaking for value exports (`let`, `const`, `class`, `function`) independent of types, but removing `interface` or `type` alias type exports, or removing TypeScript's `namespace` value declaration, are breaking as well

     This includes changing a previously type-and-value export such as `export class` to either—